Subscription Monitoring

 trackSubscriptions: true - Check if subscription is in

-ignoreSubscriptions - Ensure agent initializes before publications are defined
+ignoreSubscriptions - Ensure the agent is configured and loaded before publications are defined

 Inaccurate Document Counts